snizio/italian-wiktionary-parser/README.md

 ```

 There are inconsistencies due to shallow tagging by the wiktionary users and the weird complexity of the tag system.
-Right now, of the 370k lemmas, 4k have no glossa and 14k no etymology (mostly because absent from the Wiktionary, rarely due to parsing errors).
+Right now, of the 370k entries, 4k have no glossa and 14k no etymology (mostly because absent from the Wiktionary, rarely due to parsing errors).
 The logic behind the parser is, therefore, unnecessary tricky and not easy to understand.
 Also, changes in the dictionary tag schema can break the parser.
 The dump is taken from https://dumps.wikimedia.org/itwiktionary/.

 If you want to run the parser on your xml dump, run it from command line with the following statement: